danlee0528/-Pok-dex-Mini/README.md

 - [x] Responsive Design

 ## Process
-### 1. Ideating Stage
+### 1. Ideating Phase
 - Before developing the application, I needed to understand the context of Pokemon at present.
 The last time I watched & played pokemon takes place in 2000.
-Therefore, I first examined the structures and data of the Pokemon API.
-Then, I moved onto creating a mokeup of my application, organize the application by components, and ideated interactions such as event listener, page navigation and so forth.
+I first examined the structures and data of the Pokemon API to understand.
+Then, I moved onto creating a mokeup of my application, organized the application by components, and ideated interactions such as event listener, page navigation and so forth.

-### 2. Coding Stage
+### 2. Coding Phase
-- While writing the code, I faced two major decisions such as wheter to use React's built-in Fetch API or Axios Library.
-I chose Axios because fetch doesn't support some browsers, Axios support more parameter options and automatically transform response into JSON.
-The second major decision was the decision on the location of Axios calls to request data from he Pokemon API.
+- While writing the code, I faced two major decisions such as whether to use React's built-in Fetch API or Axios Library.
+I chose Axios because fetch doesn't support some browsers.
+Also, Axios supports more parameter options and transforms request responses into JSON automatically.
+The second major decision was the decision on the location of Axios calls to request data from the Pokemon API.
 To fulfill the requirement of this project, I had to use multiple endpoints to retrieve necessary data and update states accordingly.
-Placing these requests in a single component could slow down rendering and even re-render components multiple times.
-So, I split API calls into different components in a top-down fashion.
+Placing these requests in a single component could slow down rendering of pages/components and even trigger unnecessary re-rendering multiple times.
+So, I decided to split API calls into different components in a top-down fashion.

-### 3. Refacotring Stage
+### 3. Refacotring Phase
-- Commnets used for testing were removed.
-Names of variables including functions and components were reviewed.
-I tried to identity any repetitive part of the code because such code can be refactored to use a function.
+- Commnets used for testing were addeded to a designated file.
+Names of variables including functions and components were refactored.
+I tried to identify any repetitive part of the code because such code can be refactored to use a function.

 ## Possible Improvments
 - If there is a need to establish connection to a server, consider having a default image for 404 error.
-    - React prototypes can set default images for any network error.
+    - React prototypes can be used to set default images if any network error occurs.
 - If the project is expected to grow, consider using Redux store to improve performance.
-    - Pokemon API contains endpoints whose data are nested that may need additional querying to other endpoints to retrieve information in need.
+    - Pokemon API contains endpoints whose data are nested that may need additional querying to other endpoints.
-- Card component can be futher organized with micro components if needed.
+- Card component can be futher broken down into micro components if needed.
 - To increase accessibility, convert text units to "rem".
 - If Radar chart looks skewed, consider removing "weight" property from dataset.